YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     …
     Population("USA",20100401)=308745538

-YottaDB has functions for applications to traverse trees in both breadth-first and depth-first order.
+YottaDB has functions for applications to traverse trees.

 If the application designers now wish to enhance the application to add historical dates for capitals, the :code:`Capital("Thailand")` subtree might look like this (source: `The Four Capitals of Thailand <https://blogs.transparent.com/thai/the-four-capitals-of-thailand/>`_).